Scarboro, Calgary: Demographics

-It is represented in the Calgary City Council by the Ward 8 councillor, on a provincial level by Calgary-Currie MLA Nicholas Milliken, and at federal level by Calgary Centre MP Greg McLean.
+It is represented in the Calgary City Council by the Ward 8 councillor, on a provincial level by Calgary-Currie MLA Janet Eremenko, and at federal level by Calgary Centre MP Greg McLean.

 Scarboro is a well established and relatively wealthy neighbourhood, with the median household income of $79,948 (2000), and 7.5% low-income residents.
 As of 2000, 20.6% of the residents were immigrants.

-While the City of Calgary profile on Scarboro details a proportion of 27.3% of the buildings were condominiums or apartments, and 29.5% of the housing was used for renting, the actual neighbourhood consists of approximately 365 single-family dwellings.
-All are zoned R-1 and there are no multifamily residences or condominiums or apartments within Scarboro.
+Crime

 Education

 The community is served by Sunalta Elementary public school and Sacred Heart Elementary (also publicly funded.)